Microsphaeropsis olivacea: Description

 Microsphaeropsis olivacea produces small, dark-colored fruiting bodies known as pycnidia.
 These pycnidia harbor conidia—hyaline, asexual spores—that are instrumental in the dispersal of the fungus.
 These spores are primarily dispersed through water and air currents.
-M. olivacea is without notable diagnostic macro morphological features.
+M. olivacea is without distinct diagnostic macro morphological features.
 Microsphaeropsis fungi are referred to as coniothyrium-like fungi, often being distinguished from other coelomycetes (a form-class of fungi), via their respective host symbionts.
-The type specimen of this species is held at the Kew Botanical Garden's Fungarium.
+The type specimen of this species is held at the Kew Botanical Garden's fungarium.

 Distribution

 Microsphaeropsis olivacea is a ubiquitous species with a wide variety of habitats and symbionts.
 The species has a worldwide distribution, with frequent occurrences in environmental samples.

 Habitat and ecology

 This species is adaptable to both terrestrial and aquatic environments.
-On land, it predominantly affects woody plants, causing diseases such as dieback and cankers, notably in agricultural settings.
-In aquatic environments, M. olivacea has been isolated from a marine sponge, an indication of its diversity of hosts, whether terrestrial or aquatic.
+On land, it predominantly affects woody plants, causing diseases such as dieback and cankers, in agricultural settings.
+In aquatic environments, M. olivacea has been isolated from a marine sponge.